dariosharp/self-hosted-cloud/hardware/README.md

 # Hardware
-My solution was composed by a single board computer and two Hard Disk Driver.
+My solution was composed by a single board computer and two Hard Disk Drive.

 ## Board
 My solution was the **ZimaBlade 7700 NAS Kit**, which incluses: